Andrew-LC/bootcamp/README.md

 # Bootcamp code

-This is a Vite-based project that leverages modern build tools and development servers for a fast and efficient development experience.
+This is a playground for the bootcamp

 ## Table of Contents